NCTU-AUV/SAUVC-RPI/README.md

-# SAUVC2024-RPI
+# SAUVC-RPI

 This repository should contain all the codes that need to be run on the Raspberry PI of the Orca-AUV.

 ## use-ros2

-This branch is intended to be developed alongside [SAUVC2024_STM32/use-micro-ros](https://github.com/NCTU-AUV/SAUVC2024_STM32/tree/use-micro-ros).
+This branch is intended to be developed alongside [SAUVC-STM32/use-micro-ros](https://github.com/NCTU-AUV/SAUVC-STM32/tree/use-micro-ros).

 ## Test ROS2 in docker